Maybe it’s time you tried changing your approach to networking and get more out of social networks.

 Facebook Friends Can Help

-According to the Jobvite Job Seeker Nation Study, 76 percent of social job seekers found their current position through Facebook.
+According to the Jobvite Job Seeker Nation Study, 76% of social job seekers found their current position through Facebook.
 These social job seekers are mostly ages 30 to 39, college educated, with annual incomes greater than $100,000.
 They are using Facebook relationships to get referred and gather inside information.
 These users also realize networking only works if you continue to pay it forward by sharing leads.
 Social job seekers report using Facebook to:

 - Find contacts sharing job opportunities